thephpleague/csv/docs/9.0/connections/filters.md

 The `appendOnReadTo` method will check for the availability of the filter via its name `myapp.replace.eol`.
-If  it is not present a `LogicException` will be thrown, otherwise it will attach the filter to the CSV document object at the bottom of the stream filter queue using the reading mode.
+If  it is not present a `LogicException` will be thrown, otherwise it will attach the filter to the CSV document object at the bottom of the stream filter chain using the reading mode.

 <p class="message-warning">On read, the CSV document content is <strong>never changed or replaced</strong>.
 However, on write, the changes <strong>are persisted</strong> into the created document.</p>